About Breast Pain in Women

 What causes breast pain?

 Breast pain can be caused by many conditions.
-Most of them are not serious, but some can be and it’s important to talk to your doctor if you have breast pain.
-Causes of breast pain include:
+Most of them are not serious, but some can be and it’s important to talk to your doctor.
+Causes include:

-- breast cancer – we listed this last because most breast pain is not due to breast cancer; most types of breast cancer don’t cause pain, but some breast tumors and inflammatory breast cancer can cause pain
+- Breast cancer – We listed this last because most breast pain is not due to breast cancer; most types of breast cancer don’t cause pain, but some breast tumors and inflammatory breast cancer

 Symptoms & When to See a Doctor

 If you have any type of breast pain, it’s always best to have it checked out by your doctor, whether you think it’s breast cancer or not.